Texas's 8th congressional district

-History of Texas' 8th district
+District history

-Texas received an eighth congressional district through reapportionment in 1881 as a result of population growth reflected in the 1880 Census and in 1883, James Francis Miller, a Democrat, was elected its first representative.
+Texas received an eighth congressional district through reapportionment in 1881 as a result of population growth reflected in the 1880 census and in 1883, James Francis Miller, a Democrat, was elected its first representative.
 From 1882-1892 the district was located in South Central Texas between Houston and San Antonio and was represented by Democrats.
 After 1893, the district was located in North Texas and was represented by a Republican representative from Fort Worth and then a Democrat from Weatherford.
 After the redistricting of 1902, the district shifted to Southeast Texas and the area outside of Houston and was represented by Congressmen from Huntsville, Hempstead and Richmond.
 From 1910-1959, the 8th district comprised all of Harris County and the city of Houston.

 In 1958, part of southern Harris County became the 22nd district.
 The 8th and 22nd districts were separated by a boundary consisting roughly of what is now U.S. 290, the western and southern portions of Loop 610, and the portion of Buffalo Bayou east of downtown Houston including the Houston Ship Channel.
 Everything north of this boundary remained in the 8th.

 The district was redrawn mid-decade in 1966 after the Supreme Court ruled in Wesberry v.
 Sanders two years earlier that congressional district populations had to be equal or close to equal in population.
 As a result, Houston was split between the 7th, 8th, 9th and 22nd districts.
 For the next 17 years, the 8th was anchored by northern Houston.

 By the 1970s, the 8th district was beginning to move away from its traditional Democratic roots, and in 1980 it elected a Republican congressman, Jack Fields, over liberal seven-term incumbent Bob Eckhardt.
-After the 1980 Census, the 8th district was pushed further north to include conservative areas of northern Harris County (such as Fields' home in Humble) as well as the wealthier portions of Montgomery County, The 8th district's borders changed drastically in the 1990s round of redistricting, which was orchestrated by the Democratic-controlled state legislature as well as then-Congressman Martin Frost, the senior Democrat in the congressional delegation.
+After the 1980 census, the 8th district was pushed further north to include conservative areas of northern Harris County (such as Fields' home in Humble) as well as the wealthier portions of Montgomery County, The 8th district's borders changed drastically in the 1990s round of redistricting, which was orchestrated by the Democratic-controlled state legislature as well as then-Congressman Martin Frost, the senior Democrat in the congressional delegation.
 The new 8th district was designed to pack in as many Republicans as possible and was described by some critics as the "dumbbell district" because of its strange shape.
 The western half of the district contained parts of Waller, Austin, and Washington counties, as well as much of Brazos County, which is home to the conservative bastion Texas A&M University.
 The eastern half of the district took in nearly all of now-heavily Republican Montgomery County, as well as Republican areas in northern Harris County.
 The two halves were joined together by a narrow tendril in Waller County.
 Fields continued to represent the district until his retirement in 1996, when he was succeeded by fellow Republican Kevin Brady.